 In May I won a cheese recipe contest organized for the “Cheese Up Your Life” European program.
-As the other food bloggers, I had to prepare 1 tapas and 1 dessert using two cheeses, a traditional French cheese and a modern cheese.
+Like the other food bloggers, I had to prepare 1 tapas and 1 dessert using two kinds of cheese, a traditional French cheese, and a modern cheese.

-I had no choice of the cheese and each blogger had different ones.
-Mine were a pretty heart shape soft cheese called Neufchâtel (very creamy cheese with a stong taste) and a cream cheese called Saint Môret (a bit like Philadelpia).
+I had no choice of cheese and each blogger had different ones.
+Mine were a pretty heart shape soft cheese called Neufchâtel (very creamy cheese with a strong taste) and a cream cheese called Saint Môret (a bit like Philadelphia).
 I kept the Saint Môret for the sweet cheese proposal and used the Neufchâtel for the appetizer recipe.
 I also had many ingredients on hands: fresh vegetables, herbs and spices, grocery … and 1h30 to make both recipes.

 Here is the first one of the two recipes I prepared.